amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-57 SV4 weighted constraint in randomization
     In this code the word weighted refers to the occurance of values like ex., 5 how much more it occured more the weight is The value which has to be repeated more is declared in the system verilog code

+#### Day-58 SV5 Inside operator for randomization
+    Inside keyword is used to generate values in between certain range example rand [0:3] a; class.a{[0:2]} only values bewtween  0 to 2 is printed